par2/lamana/docs/index.rst

    - Official documentation hosted on readthedocs
    - Docs support Jupyter notebooks (see `nbsphinx <https://nbsphinx.readthedocs.org/en/latest/>`_)
-   - Docs support Sphinx extensions: autodocs, autosummary, numpydoc/napolean
+   - Docs support Sphinx extensions: autodocs, autosummary, numpydoc/napolean, viewcode

 Using the LamAna project, you can **calculate**/**export**/**analyze** data and **author** custom models based on laminate theory.
 Featured components can be used to plot stress distributions, analyze thickessness effects and predict failure trends.